aiven/devportal/docs/products/m3db/index.rst

 With Aiven for M3, you can set up the following example solutions:

-- Monitor IoT deployments, and use time series analysis to identify seasonal patterns, average usage and potential inefficiences.
+- Monitor IoT deployments, and use time series analysis to identify seasonal patterns, average usage and potential inefficiencies.

 - Measure the performance of your applications, detect problems, respond to incidents and plan maintenance.